LUMC/HAMLET/README.md

 # Common issues
 ## Using singularity
-If you forget the `--use-singularity` flag for snakemake, you will find that many rules break due to the required tools not being available on your system.
+If you forget the `--use-singularity` flag for Snakemake, you will find that many rules break due to the required tools not being available on your system.

 ## Snakemake errors about reserved keywords
-If you install snakemake manually instead of using conda and the provided `environment.yml` file, you might get errors about reserved keyword that are used in the Snakefiles.
-Please use the snakemake version specified in the `environment.yml` file.
+If you install Snakemake manually instead of using Conda and the provided `environment.yml` file, you might get errors about reserved keyword that are used in the Snakefiles.
+Please use the Snakemake version specified in the `environment.yml` file.